RecipeCart/RecipeCart/README.md

 # recipe_cart

-A new Flutter project.
+A Senior Design II Project from the College of Engineering and Computer Science

-## Getting Started
+## About

 This project is a starting point for a Flutter application.